Meiron: Early Islamic to Mamluk periods

 Denys Pringle describes Meiron as a "[f]ormer Jewish village," with a synagogue and tombs dating to the 3rd and 4th centuries, noting the site was later reoccupied between 750 and 1399.

 In the 12th century, Benjamin de Tudela, a Navarrese rabbi, visited Meiron and described a cave of tombs located there believed to hold the remains of Hillel, Shammai, and "twenty of their disciples and other Rabbis."
 On his visit to Meiron in 1210, Samuel ben Samson, a French rabbi, located the tombs of Simeon bar Yochai and his son Eleazar b.
 Simeon there.
-A contemporary of the second Jewish revolt against Rome (132-135 CE), bar Yochai is venerated by Moroccan Jews, whose veneration of saints is thought to be an adaptation of local Muslim customs.
+A contemporary of the second Jewish revolt against Rome (132-135 CE), bar Yochai is most known for his color appearances in the Talmud and as the (pseudepigraphic) mystical narrator of the Zohar.

+Incidentally, he is venerated by Moroccan Jews, whose veneration of saints is thought to be an adaptation of local Muslim customs.
 From the 13th century onward, Meiron became the most frequented site of pilgrimage for Jews in Palestine.

 In the early 14th century, Arab geographer al-Dimashqi mentioned Meiron as falling under the administration of Safad.
 He reported that it was located near a "well-known cave" where Jews and possibly non-Jewish locals travelled to celebrate a festival, which involved witnessing the sudden and miraculous rise of water from basins and sarcophagi in the cave.